Posted on

 Activating Body Systems for the Benefits of Vitamin D

-While you can, and should, get some Vitamin D from different sources like sun and food, this vitamin is not active at this stage.
+While you can and should get some Vitamin D from different sources like sun and food, this vitamin is inactive at this stage.
 It has to go through hydroxylation to be active.
-Hydroxylation happens in two place, the liver and the kidneys.
+Hydroxylation happens in two place, the Liver and the kidneys, which belong in the Urogenital System Dial on your report.

 When there is a drop in calcium levels in the blood, your parathyroid hormones kick in to make parathyroid hormone.
 This hormone will increase the enzyme that will convert Vitamin D to an active form.
-Parathryroid hormone will release Calcium from the skeletal system, and help with absorption from the gut.
+Parathyroid hormone releases calcium from the skeletal system and helps with absorption from the gut.

 When blood levels are adequate with vitamin D and calcium, this hormone turns off.